Juanduino/THE-GEM/README.md

  The boards is designed, so that they can be put in a line.
 That is, the 3 boards will be parrallel connected and is internally routed to withstand the needed current flow.

- Two controllers will run of a 12v 500-600watt PSU (Powersupply).
+ Two controllers (6 lamps) will run of a 12v 500-600watt PSU (Powersupply).
 Many have old PSU´s sitting in computers, which typically have a 500watt capasity.

  The goal of the project is to make a smart plant grow light, which controls the light intensity based on temperature sensor input.